mxsasha/django-restricted-sessions/README.rst

 .. image:: https://coveralls.io/repos/erikr/django-restricted-sessions/badge.png?branch=master
     :target: https://coveralls.io/r/erikr/django-restricted-sessions?branch=master

-Restrict Django sessions to IP/network/user agent
+Restricts Django sessions to IP and/or user agent.

+If the IP or user agent changes after creating the session, the a 400 response is given to the request, the session is flushed (all session data deleted, new session created) and a warning is logged.
+The goal of this middleware is to make it harder for an attacker to use a session ID they obtained.
+It does not make abuse of session IDs impossible.

+For compatibility with IPv6 privacy extensions, by default only the first 64 bits of an IPv6 address are checked.

 Documentation
 -------------

-The full documentation is at http://django-restricted-sessions.rtfd.org.
+The full documentation is at https://django-restricted-sessions.rtfd.org.

 Quickstart
 ----------